MC1226220 - App names hidden in app bar for a cleaner, more focused experience

 Summary

-Microsoft Teams will hide app names in the app bar by default for a cleaner look, showing only icons.
-Users can reveal names via tooltip or enable them in Settings.
-Rollout starts mid-March 2026, excluding EDU tenants.
-No admin action or policy changes are needed.
+Microsoft Teams will hide app names by default in the app bar for a cleaner look, showing only icons with names visible on hover or keyboard focus.
+Users can re-enable names via Settings.
+Rollout begins late April 2026 for commercial tenants, excluding EDU, with no admin changes needed.

 More information

-Updated February 23, 2026: We have updated the content.
+Updated March 20, 2026: We have updated the timeline.
 Thank you for your patience.

 Introduction